 12 -12:30 p.m. – Final observations & closing

 “My Pitzer student was wonderful.
 She was profoundly engaging and resilient, and fit right into our office.
 I also spent some time with her, one-on-one, and also enjoyed discussing her past, present and thoughts about her future.
 I also had her come to my home for dinner and she immediately clicked with my family.
 I sincerely appreciated the chance to be with someone else who knows and loves Pitzer College.
 I’m certainly interested in following her adventures and staying in touch with her.
 Thank you for establishing this great opportunity.”

-Students will be responsible for their own transportation to your organization and their housing during the shadowing period.
 Students will be able to see the alumni and parents/families who have agreed to be hosts, and will have the opportunity to apply to shadow specific hosts.
-Host sites should be open to any Pitzer student(s) without requirements for particular majors or other qualifications.
+Hosts should be open to any Pitzer student(s) without requirements for particular majors or other qualifications.
 Career Services will match students with shadowing hosts by early December and notify both the students and the hosts.
 Students will then be required to directly contact their assigned host by mid-December to arrange the details of their shadowing experience.

-Please note that student utilization of a particular Winter Break Shadowing host site is dependent on student interest and the accessibility of the location and specific dates.
+Please note that student utilization of a particular Winter Break Job Shadowing host “site” is dependent on student interest.
 Each year, we have wonderful host sites to which students do not match.
 You will be informed if a student matches to your site or does not.
 If not, we hope that you will consider resubmitting in the future.